mandober/enwars/README.md

-# Enwars
+# Index of environment variables

-List of common environment variables.
+List of environment variables (env vars, envars, enwars) on Linux.

 <!-- TOC -->